roguehistory/DIGH-HIST3812/content/en/building/cs-guidance.md

 ---

-9. When its ready, you can submit it [here](https://forms.gle/RZH4o6H18L1sMBz88)
+9. When its ready, put a copy of it in a github repo.
+You can submit the link to it [here](https://forms.gle/RZH4o6H18L1sMBz88) so I can keep track.

 ---